Stay Healthy on Family Vacations –

-**Google your destination.
+**Google your family travel destination.
 Right now South America, among other places, are having a terrible time with the Zika virus.
 Find out what is common in the area so you can make informed decisions.

 **Always eat hot food.
 If it has been sitting out, at a buffet for example, beware.
 Other countries have very different rules and regulations concerning food safety.